Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If you’re still having problems, call us at 979-335-4262 for assistance.

 Your air conditioner usually has a shut-down switch near its outdoor unit.
 This lever is typically in a metal box hung on your residence.
-If your AC has recently been tuned up, the lever may have accidentally been put in the “off” location.
+If your AC has recently been tuned up, the lever may have accidentally been turned off.

 Clogged Condensate Drain Pan